-The allocation of water supplies to future water demands (see Table 5) was analyzed at the individual city and county level.
-In assigning water resources, priority was given to water use and supply management measures that have less impact and are cost-effective.
-Then, water use and supply management measures that are more costly, environmentally sensitive, or controversial were considered.
-The allocation method was designed to incorporate water conservation savings into all water uses, thus allowing for more efficient operation of existing resources and delaying the need for new supply development.
 If necessary, the allocation method then considered the possibility of expanding the existing supply, followed by enlarging the local undeveloped water sources.
 Alternative methods such as reallocation of reservoir storage and water marketing were also investigated.
 Finally, new reservoir development and inter-basin water transfers were also considered if needed to meet projected water demands.

-Under projected conditions, the annual water requirement area-wide, excluding the City of Odessa, is projected to decrease by approximately 23 percent from 1995 to the year 2000, subsequently declining at a rate of about 1.4 percent per decade until the year 2030.
+Under projected conditions, the annual water requirement area-wide, excluding the city of Odessa, is projected to decrease by approximately 23 percent from 1995 to the year 2000, subsequently declining at a rate of about 1.4 percent per decade until the year 2030.
 Groundwater is expected to account for approximately 86 percent of the total water use from year 2000 through 2030.
-Considering that the 1995 proportion was 94 percent, this illustrates an effort to reduce the stress on the regional groundwater supply.
+Considering that the 1995 proportion was 94 percent, this predicts efforts will be made to reduce the stress on the regional groundwater supply.
 Surface water use is anticipated to increase by 62 percent from 1995 to 2000, but should be less than the 1990 amount (see Tables 4 and 5).